Large-print

-Large-print (also large-type or large-font) refers to the formatting of a book or other text document in which the typeface (or font) are considerably larger than usual to accommodate people who have low vision.
+Large-print (also large-type or large-font) refers to the formatting of a book or other text document in which the font size is considerably larger than usual to accommodate people who have low vision.
 Frequently the medium is also increased in size to accommodate the larger text.
 Special-needs libraries and many public libraries will stock large-print versions of books, along with versions written in Braille.

 The font size for large print is typically at least 18 points in size, equivalent to 24px for a web CSS font size.
 Different sizes are made to suit different visual needs, with a common rule of thumb to be at least twice the minimum acuity size.